-Conventional zippers, whether chain or coil, are those in which the zipper apparatus shows.
-Such zippers have the two strips of fabric connected at one end and stops at either end to prevent the slider from running off the zipper.
-The bottom stop keeps a little bit of the zipper always zipped, and when the slider is pulled, the rest of the zipper follows along, gliding into place.
-When using a conventional zipper, a flap may be used to cover the mechanism, as is commonly found in jeans.
+Conventional zippers, whether chain or coil, are those in which the apparatus shows.
+Such zippers have the two strips of fabric connected at one end and stops at either end to prevent the slider from running off the end.
+The bottom stop keeps a little of the fastener always zipped, and when the slider is pulled, the rest of fastener follows along, gliding into place.
+When using a conventional type, a flap may be used to cover the mechanism, as is commonly found on jeans.

-Zippers often come with a sewing guideline marked in the fabric, and sewing and craft directions characteristically give clear instructions about any parameters to consider in choosing an appropriate zipper for the project.
-Zippers come with a wide variety of tape colors and in various lengths and thicknesses so that they may be appropriately matched to the need.
-There are also special heavy-duty zippers for the most demanding use.
+Zippers often come with a sewing guideline marked in the fabric, and sewing and craft directions characteristically give clear instructions about any parameters to consider in choosing an appropriate fastener for the project.
+They come in a wide variety of tape colors and in various lengths and thicknesses so that they may be appropriately matched to the need.
+There are also special heavy-duty fasteners for the most demanding use.